ayazhankadessova/LeetCode_Practice/2023/ArraysandHashing/ValidAnagram/README.md

 TC: O(S + t) -> iterate through both of the strings
 SC: O(t + s) -> hashmaps can be a s big as length of both words.

+Better SC if we use sort and check if sorted strings match. but SC may be nlogn or n^2